TAXUEZJU/DataScience-notes/Spark/Chapter1.Introction.md

     - Extends the Spark RDD API, allowing us to create a directed graph with arbitrary properties attached to each vertex and edge
     - GraphX also provides various operators for manipulating graphs (e.g., subgraph and mapVertices) and a library of common graph algorithms (e.g., PageRank and triangle counting)
 - **Cluster Managers**
-    - Spark can run over a variety of cluster managers, including Hadoop YARN, Apache Mesos, and a simple cluster manager included in Spark itself called the Standalone Scheduler
+    - Spark can run over a variety of cluster managers, including **Hadoop YARN**, **Apache Mesos**, and a simple cluster manager included in Spark itself called the **Standalone Scheduler**
 ### Who Uses Spark, and for what?
 There are two groups it targets: data scientists and engineers.
 We can roughly classify use cases into two categories, *data science* and *data applications* .
 #### Data Science tasks
-- Data Science centers on analyzing data
+- Data Science centers on analyzing and modeling data
     - Transform data into formats that can be analyzed for insights (sometimes referred to as data wrangling)
     - Use skills to analyze data with the goal of answering a question or discovering insights
-- Spark supports the different tasks of data science with a number components
+- Spark supports the different tasks of data science with a number of components
     - The Spark shell makes it easy to do interactive data analysis using Python or Scala
     - Spark SQL also has a separate SQL shell that can be used to do data exploration
     - Machine learning and data analysis is supported through the MLLib libraries